 Teachers and parents (who did not know which children were drinking which drinks) were given different rubrics to determine their levels of restlessness, concentration, fidgeting, talking and interrupting.

-These tests revealed that children in both age groups given the drinks with the colorings and Sodium Benzoate had greatly increased hyperactivity levels.
+These tests revealed that children in both age groups given the drinks with the colorings and Sodium Benzoate had significantly increased hyperactivity levels.

 Here are some other foods that may contain sodium benzoate that you should check the labels before you buy: